WebFreak001/code-debug/README.md

 commands prepended with a hyphen `-`.
 The console shows all output separated in `stdout` for the application, `stderr` for errors and `log` for log messages.

-Some exceptions/signals like segmentation faults will be catched and displayed but it does not support for example most D exceptions.
+Some exceptions/signals like segmentation faults will be caught and displayed but it does not support for example most D exceptions.

 Support exists for stopping at the entry point of the application.
 This is controlled